giuliacot/so-solitario/README.md

 1. the poker deck
 2. the italian deck

-Pay attention, the second deck has less cards than the first one, that means that if you're going to play with the second, the game will be easier. :relieved:
+Pay attention, the second deck has less cards than the first one, so if you're going to play with the second, the game will be easier. :relieved:

 To start and play the only thing that you have to do, it's clicking on the deck in the top-right as you can see on the below image: